Commercial glazing panel batches

 Cut Optimization

-Glass workflows often require clear communication between planning and execution.
-CutOps supports that by combining visual sheet layouts with structured exports so reviewers and operators can work from the same output without manual translation.
+Glass jobs need clear handoffs between planning and cutting.
+CutOps combines a visual layout with a structured export.
+Reviewers and operators work from the same output — no manual translation required.

 Plan rectangular glass panel groups, validate utilization, and check cut distribution before committing high-value sheet material.